-- In a medium bowl, combine brown sugar and cinnamon and stir to combine.
+- In a medium bowl, whisk together the brown sugar and cinnamon.

-- Add in chopped apples and stir to make sure each piece is coated in the brown sugar mixture.
+- Add in chopped apples and toss to coat.
 Set aside.

-- In the bowl of a stand mixer or using a hand-held mixer, combine granulated sugar and butter until lighter in color and fluffier.
-(About 2-3 minutes.)
+- In the bowl of a stand mixer or using a hand-held mixer, mix together granulated sugar and butter until light and fluffy, about 2-3 minutes.

-- Add in eggs, vanilla, and milk and mix on medium until fully incorporated.
+- Add in eggs, vanilla, and milk and mix on medium speed until fully incorporated.

 - Add in flour, baking powder, and salt and mix until just incorporated, scraping the sides of the bowl as needed.

-- Place in the preheated oven for 60-80 minutes, or the internal temperature of the bread is 200°F. If you insert a toothpick it should be removed with crumbs but no wet batter.
+- Bake for 60-80 minutes, or the internal temperature of the bread is 200°F. If you insert a toothpick it should be removed with crumbs but no wet batter.

-- Mix confectioners sugar and milk, 1 tablespoon at a time, in a small bowl until you reach desired consistency.
-I prefer it on the thicker side.
+- In a small bowl, whisk together the sugar and milk, 1 tablespoon at a time, until you reach desired consistency.

 Did you make this recipe?